7snovic/extSkel/README.md

   --help                    This message.
   --dump-header             Append header string to your extension.
   --fast-zpp                Use FastZPP API instead of zpp functions.
+  --opt-file=path           Use an options file instead of command-line args.
 ```

 ---